Effective June 17, 2020

 - Report Cost Share Contributions to the sponsor.

 Management Accounting and Analysis (MAA)

 - Manage the faculty Cost Share as part of the Faculty Effort Certification (eFEC) system.

 |Form to document and valuate anticipated Cost Share contributions||Cost Share Addendum and Instructions|

 |Cost Share at the UW||Grant and Contract Accounting (GCA) Cost Share|

 |Faculty Effort Reporting and Cost Share||Management Accounting and Analysis Faculty Cost Share webpage|

-This policy is reviewed by the Office of Sponsored Programs and Grant and Contract Accounting as necessary to reflect changes in Federal regulation or University policies.
+This policy is reviewed by the Office of the Controller and the Office of Sponsored Programs and Post Award Fiscal Compliance as necessary to reflect changes in Federal regulation or UW policies.